Horizon-Private-Server/horizon-wiki/getting-online/ps2/README.md

 ## Custom Map Setup
 Our community members often play on the custom maps created by staff members for both [Ratchet & Clank: Up Your Arsenal (NTSC-U/C)/Ratchet & Clank 3 (PAL)](/up-your-arsenal/CMAPS.md) and [Ratchet: Deadlocked (NTSC-U/C)](/deadlocked/CMAPS.md).
-Unforunately, custom maps are not currently available for Ratchet: Gladiator (PAL).
+Unfortunately, custom maps are not currently available for Ratchet: Gladiator (PAL).

 In order to join or create lobbies on custom maps, follow the steps below.